 Great stories are retold

 Great stories touch and move us.
-Particularly when seen in a cinema, and increasingly through mini movies – as some television advertising has become.
+Particularly when seen in a cinema, or through mini movies – as some television advertising has become.
 Not only do great stories engage, but they merit retelling and sharing.
-In this rich digital media world (1), we are all writers, photographers, producer/directors and editors.
 Only the best stories grab attention, are ‘liked’ and shared.
+In this rich digital media world (1), we are all writers, photographers, producer/directors and editors!

-It is the same for brands.
+The same thinking process applies to brands.
 Only the best impress journalists, trade buyers and of course, consumers.
-Some brands have become great by telling great stories.
-Some are born of reality, many of accident or serendipity and some invention.
+Some brands became great through brand storytelling.
+Some stories are born of reality, though many of accident, serendipity or even invention.

 Great stories offer inspiration for brands

 Figure 1 shows a typical cinematic story structure.
-This is useful for brand storytelling.
+This is also useful for brand storytelling.
 Act 1 involves setting the scene, introducing the characters, conflict and setting.
-It concludes with a climax or set-back (turning point 1 (TP1)).
+It then concludes with a climax or set-back (turning point 1 (TP1)).
 Act 2 develops the story, with rising action and tension, and concluding with another climax or set-back (turning point 2 (TP2)).
-In the last act, the dénouement, the story reaches a climax, and resolves.
+Finally, in the last act, the dénouement, the story reaches a climax, and resolves.
 For brands, consider and dramatise the problem it must solve, and finally the benefit it must deliver.

 Great stories tend to recognise deep truths, important life lessons

-For example, that good always triumphs over evil.
-That every cloud has a silver lining – i.e. that you can derive some benefit from every bad thing that happens to you.
-Or that fortune favours the brave – that drive and determination is essential to success.
+Examples of great stories include ‘good triumphing over evil’, and ‘that every cloud has a silver lining’ – i.e. that you can derive some benefit from every bad thing that happens to you.
+Also ‘that fortune favours the brave’ – that drive and determination is essential to success.
 Christopher Booker’s Jungian-influenced analysis of stories and their psychological meaning, espoused seven basic plots (2).
-Margaret Mark and Carol S. Pearson highlight eighteen, eight guides or gifts and ten warnings (3).
-Figure 2 shows eight familiar stories mapped to Mark and Pearson’s need-states.
+Margaret Mark and Carol S. Pearson subsequently highlighted eighteen: eight guides or gifts and ten warnings (3).
+Figure 2 maps eight familiar stories against Mark and Pearson’s need-states.

-‘Transformations’ deal with significant change in attitude, behaviour or personal growth.
+So-called ‘transformations’ deal with significant change in attitude, behaviour or personal growth.
 ‘Overcoming the Monster’ stories are crime and adventure staples.
-They feature archetypal heroes (and villains).
-Including George and the Dragon.
-Also James Bond vs. Scaramanga (The Man with the Golden Gun).
+They feature archetypal heroes (and villains) such as George and the Dragon.
+Also James Bond and Scaramanga (in The Man with the Golden Gun).
 And Harry Potter, growing from boy to man, while battling Voldemort.

-The typical story-line is baddie does bad thing (set-up), goodie fights baddie and loses (story development, set-back) and then goodie digs deeper, fights back and wins the day (dénouement).
+The typical story-line is baddie does bad thing (set-up), goodie fights baddie and loses (story development, set-back).
+Then goodie digs deeper, fights back and wins the day (dénouement).
 In Bram Stoker’s Dracula, he kills a young maiden and then goes after Harker, the hero’s fiancée.
-Harker and friends then hunt and eventually kill Dracula thus saving Harker’s fiancée (and allowing them to live happily ever after).
+Harker and friends then hunt and eventually kill Dracula.
+Thus saving Harker’s fiancée (and allowing them to live happily ever after).

-Brand archetypes can play different roles in narratives, and inspire brand storytelling.
+Brand archetypes can play different roles in narratives, and inspire different forms of brand storytelling.
 In a typical ‘overcoming the monster’ story-line, archetypal heroes, such as James Bond and Harry Potter are protagonists (leading players).
-Equally the brand could still be the hero, but not the protagonist but instead a bit player – perhaps the protagonist’s assistant or ‘weapon’.
+Alternatively, the brand could still be the hero, but not the protagonist.
+Or a bit player – perhaps the protagonist’s assistant or ‘weapon’.
+The choice is yours.

 Here’s an example.
 Cleaning brand Mr. Muscle is a utilitarian hero archetype.
-In a typical 3 act story, we see the housewife battling the dirt, getting tired and frustrated at her inability to clean the house etc. until along comes the hero, to clean away the dirt and save the day.
-The protagonist is the brand user or housewife and the adversary, simply dirt.
+In a typical 3 act story, the housewife battles the dirt, then gets tired and frustrated at her inability to clean the house etc. .
+Then along comes the hero, to clean away the dirt and save the day.
+The protagonist is the brand user or housewife, and the adversary is simply the dirt.

-Nike is a more inspiring, hero(ine) archetype (4).
-The protagonists in Nike advertisements are usually athletes or ordinary people, and adversaries, fellow competitors.
-In a typical 3 act story, we see the athlete competing against another, wearing Nike clothing or using Nike equipment, suffering set-backs yet eventually winning, and winning applause.
+Nike is an inspiring hero(ine) archetype (4).
+The protagonists in Nike advertisements are usually athletes or ordinary people, and the adversaries are fellow competitors.
+In a typical 3 act story, the athletes compete against each other.
+One wearing Nike clothing or using Nike equipment, suffering set-backs yet finally winning, and winning applause.

-The Nike advert (below) features a tennis playing protagonist vilified for being a pretty face.
-Here the antagonist is not just a fellow competitor but public dismissal, or disdain.
+The Nike advert (below) features a female tennis playing protagonist vilified for being a pretty face.
+However, the antagonist is not just a fellow competitor but public dismissal, or disdain.
 All questions confidence in the athlete’s skills.
 Will she, won’t she succumb to the pressure?
 Watch the advert to see the dénouement.
-Feel how the rising tension strengthens the brand story.
+Also feel how the rising tension strengthens the brand story, and benefit pay-off.